ddmitov/perl-executing-browser/doc/SETTINGS.md

 ## Long-Running Windows Perl Scripts

-Windows builds of PEB do not support [interactive Perl Scripts](./doc/SETTINGS.md#interactive-perl-scripts), but long-running Windows Perl scripts are supported provided that they also have ``$|=1;`` among their first lines to disable the built-in buffering of the Perl interpreter.
+Long-running Windows Perl scripts are supported provided that they also have ``$|=1;`` among their first lines to disable the built-in buffering of the Perl interpreter.

-Long-running Windows Perl scripts can not receive the ``SIGTERM`` signal and if they are still running when PEB is closed, they can only be killed with no mechanism for a graceful shutdown.
+Windows Perl scripts can not receive the ``SIGTERM`` signal and if they are still running when PEB is closed, they can only be killed with no mechanism for a graceful shutdown.

 ## Selecting Files and Folders